microsoft/AzureTrailblazerAcademy/month2/labs/lab_adf/README.md

 - Select 'Open' to define the sink dataset
 - Select 'Delimited Text' as the format and click on 'Continue'
 - Name the dataset as 'Gen2HREmpData'
-- select the 'Gen2HRStorage' linked service
+- select the 'Gen2HRStorage' linked service.

 You will have to enter the file system and directory path.
-First we need to create the directory path in the storage accont.
+- First we need to create the directory path in the storage accont.
 Leave this browser tab as is and switch to the Azure Services tab in the browser.
-- Access storage account and open up the 'storage explorer' to create 'hr' under 'data' file system and create 'employee' as a subfolder under 'hr' folder.
+- Access storage account and open up the 'storage explorer' to create 'hr' under 'data' file system and create 'Employee' as a subfolder under 'hr' folder.

 <img src="./images/adf-storage-create-employee-folder.png" alt="Gen2 storage create employee folder" width="600">